bsc7th/dotfiles/README.md

 # bsc7th's dotfiles

-## Well-Maintained & Up-to-Date

-This project is actively maintained with the latest features, bug fixes, and improvements.
-All deprecated dependencies have been removed, ensuring a smooth, modern development experience.
-Keep your workflow fresh and optimized!

 ## Lakad Matatag: A Special Highlight in My Config

 Inspired by Folke’s plugin and styled using syntax borrowed from craftzdog, this section holds a personal touch in my setup.